 - Print and export a summary to use in your appraisal

-- Cardiac disease is the most common cause of Indirect death and this has not changed significantly since 2003-2005 at 6.72 per 100,000 maternities.
+- Cardiac disease is the most common cause of indirect death.
+The indirect maternal mortality rate has not changed significantly since 2003; it is 6.11 per 100,000 maternities.

 Mortality rates and main causes of death